carloslodelar/cardano-course/handbook/module-3-peer-to-peer-p2p-networking.md

 }
 ```

-The relay `x.x.x.x`  inlcudes its own block producer node (`z.z.z.z`) and the other relay (`y.y.y.y`) under local roots, and a few other root peers under public roots.
-Note that this time we do want to use LedgerPeers, thus we use `"useLedgerAfterSlot": 10000000`
+The relay `x.x.x.x` includes its own block-producing node (`z.z.z.z`), the other relay (`y.y.y.y`) under local roots, and a few other root peers under public roots.
+Note that this time, the example does use LedgerPeers - `"useLedgerAfterSlot": 10000000`.

 ```json
 {